Decoding Correlated Errors in Quantum LDPC Codes

-Summarizing, upon applying GARI, the added error nodes correspond to columns $\bar{e}_Z$ and $\bar{e}_X$ is~\eqref{eq:gari-matrix}, while the added check nodes correspond to the bottom part of $\demxyzbar$, containing the $I$'s, $U$ and $V$ submatrices. $D_X$ and $D_Z$ submatrices in the top part of $\demxyz$ are reproduced by the new edges added between the original check nodes and the newly introduced error nodes, and they contain the only remaining 4-cycles in the new graph.
+Summarizing, upon applying GARI, the added error nodes correspond to columns $\bar{e}_Z$ and $\bar{e}_X$ in~\eqref{eq:gari-matrix}, while the added check nodes correspond to the bottom part of $\demxyzbar$, containing the $I$'s, $U$ and $V$ submatrices. $D_X$ and $D_Z$ submatrices in the top part of $\demxyz$ are reproduced by the new edges added between the original check nodes and the newly introduced error nodes, and they contain the only remaining 4-cycles in the new graph.
 See Table~\ref{tab:cycles} for a quantitative summary of the size, average row weight, and number of 4-cycles in $\demx$, $\demz$, $\demxyz$, and $\demxyzbar$ for various BB codes.
+The number of non-zero entries in each matrix can be computed as the product of the number of rows and the average row weight.
+For instance, for the [[144, 12, 12]] code, the $\demxyz$ matrix has $1728\times 226.46 = 391323$ non-zero entries, while the $\demxyzbar$ matrix (including $\demx$, $\demz$, and the bottom part) has $792\times 34.18 + 936\times 32.77 + 16704\times 8.11 = 193213$ non-zero entries, which is less than half the number of non-zero entries in $\demxyz$.

 As discussed above, the GARI transform can be applied recursively to further eliminate the remaining 4-cycles.
-However, for the tested BB codes (see Section~\ref{sec:results}), the achieved performance was on par with or exceeded that of significantly more complex state-of-the-art decoders, and at the time of writing this paper, we did not pursue further optimization.
+However, for the tested BB codes\arxiv{ (see Section~\ref{sec:accuracy})}, the achieved performance was on par with or exceeded that of significantly more complex state-of-the-art decoders, and at the time of writing this paper, we did not pursue further optimization.

 We also note that removing only the cycles through $Y$-type error nodes enables a more accurate treatment of correlations, without optimizing the decoding of a single error type.
 Indeed, a closer examination of the GARI decoding matrix in~\eqref{eq:gari-matrix}, reveals that a GARI MP decoder can be interpreted as two decoders operating on the single-detector-type matrices $\demx$ and $\demz$, which exchange information through the bottom part of $\demxyzbar$.
 This information exchange allows the decoder to account for correlations between $X$, $Y$, and $Z$ errors.
-Such a decoder architecture is further discussed and illustrated in Section~\ref{sec:hw-architecture}.
+Such a decoder architecture is further discussed and illustrated in~\natcomm{a subsequent section}\arxiv{Section~\ref{sec:hw-architecture}}.

-\subsection{Randomized Scheduling based Ensemble Decoding}
+\subheading{Randomized Scheduling based Ensemble Decoding}